Time-resolved lateral spin-caloric transport of optically generated spin packets in n-GaAs: Experimental results

-The spin Seebeck coefficient can be estimated by comparing thermally-driven spin drift velocities with those from electric field-driven spin transport measurements, which were additionally measured with electric fields applied along the $x$-direction without the heating laser (see Fig. ~\ref{fig1}~(a)).
-Fig. ~\ref{fig4}~(a) shows a linear dependence of $v_s = \mu_s E_x$ with a spin mobility of $\mu_s = 1160$~cm$^2$V$^{-1}$s$^{-1}$.
-The maximum spin Seebeck drift velocity $\left|v_s\right| \approx 1000$~cm/s in Fig. \ref{fig3} (a), which was measured at $\xi_H = 25~\upmu$m with $\left<dT/dx\right> \approx 0.5$~K/$\upmu$m, is obtained in $E$ field-driven experiments at $E_x = 0.86$~V/cm (see Fig. ~\ref{fig4}~(a)), from which we estimate $\left|S_s\right| \approx 170~\upmu$V/K. The small $T$ dependence of $\left|S_s\right|$ in Fig. \ref{fig3}~(e) reaffirms that our spin Seebeck effect is purely driven by a hot electron distribution without involvement of phonon drag effects in contrast to the charge-based Seebeck effect measurements \cite{2012Warren-APL100,2008Homm-APL93}.
+The Seebeck coefficient of the hot-electron driven LSCT, $S_{\mathrm{LSCT}}$, can be estimated by comparing thermally-driven spin diffusion velocities with those from electric field-driven spin drift measurements.
+The latter were additionally carried out with electric fields $E_\mathrm{x}$ applied along the $x$-direction without the heating laser (see Fig.\ref{fig1}(a)).
+Fig.\ref{fig4}(a) shows a linear dependence of $v_\mathrm{s} = -\mu_\mathrm{s} E_\mathrm{x}$ with a spin mobility of $\mu_\mathrm{s} = 1160$~cm$^2$V$^{-1}$s$^{-1}$.
+The maximum spin diffusion velocity $\left|v_\mathrm{s}\right| \approx 1000$~cm/s of the LSCT measurements in Fig.\ref{fig3}(a), which was measured at $\xi_\mathrm{H} = 25~\upmu$m with $\left<dT/dx\right> \approx 0.5$~K/$\upmu$m, is obtained in our electric field-driven experiments at $E_\mathrm{x} = 0.86$~V/cm (see Fig.~\ref{fig4}(a)), from which we estimate $\left|S_{\mathrm{LSCT}}\right| \approx 170~\upmu$V/K at $T_\mathrm{L}=6$~K. These values are well below typical Seebeck coefficients $|S|$ in GaAs exceeding 500$\upmu$V/K at 10~K \cite{WarrenAPL}.
+The small dependence of $\left|S_{\mathrm{LSCT}}\right|$ on the lattice temperature $T_\mathrm{L}$ in Fig.\ref{fig3}(e) reaffirms that our LSCT is purely driven by a hot electron distribution without involvement of phonon drag effects.
+This is a unique feature of our experimental approach using local laser heating, in contrast to typical charge-based Seebeck effect measurements where phonon-drag results in a distinct extremum in the temperature dependent Seebeck coefficient at low temperature which we do not observe in our LSCT measurements\cite{WarrenAPL,2008Homm-APL93}.

-The dependence of $D_s$ on $T_L$ (Fig. \ref{fig3} (f)) is the same for both experiments indicating that spin diffusion is independent of $\Delta T$ and $E_x$.
-The measured $T_2^*$ times in $E$ field-driven spin transport (Fig. \ref{fig3}~(g)) strongly differ at $T_L = 6$~K for both laser excitation energies, in accordance with the thermal equilibrium values at large $\left|\xi_H\right|$ from the spin Seebeck measurements in Fig. \ref{fig3} (c).
-This indicates that different spin states are excited and probed for $E_{\mathrm{L}} = 1.497$~eV and 1.474~eV which become indistinguishable at elevated temperatures ($T_L \geq 25$~K) independent of the excitation energy and the heating laser, most likely resulting from thermal redistribution.
+The dependence of $D_\mathrm{s}$ on $T_\mathrm{L}$ (Fig.\ref{fig3}(f)) is the same for both LSCT (black squares) and electric field-driven experiments (open and filled green squares, see inset of Fig. 3 (a)) indicating that spin diffusion is independent of $\Delta T$ and $E_\mathrm{x}$.
+The measured $T_2^*$ times in the electric field-driven spin transport (Fig.\ref{fig3}(g), green squares) differ increasingly from the LSCT data (black squares) for both spin excitation energies starting from $T_\mathrm{L} = 25$~K towards $T_\mathrm{L} = 6$~K. At $T_\mathrm{L} = 6$~K this deviation is in agreement with the thermal equilibrium values of $T_2^*$ for both excitation energies at large $\left|\xi_\mathrm{H}\right|$ in the LSCT measurements in Fig.\ref{fig3}(c).
+This indicates that different spin states are excited and probed for $E_{\mathrm{L}} = 1.497$~eV and 1.474~eV which become indistinguishable at elevated temperatures ($T_\mathrm{L} \geq 25$~K), independent of the excitation energy and the heating laser, most likely resulting from thermal energy redistribution.